Nishkalkashyap/Quark-electron/dev-assets/current-release-notes.md

 #### Other changes
-* Testing auto-updates for cloud-releaes.
+* removed quit and install dialog on auto-update.